carmen-b/carmen-b.github.io/_code/site/portfolio/branding/mow.md

-I designed the brand identity for Memory of the World programme.
-It consists from logo, business cards, letterheads to invitations and panels for the exhibition “Memory of the World”  held at chiostro di Santa Croce in Florence.
+I designed a brand identity proposal for the Memory of the World Programme.
+It consisted of logo, business cards, and letterheads.
+The invitations and panels were used for the exhibition “Memory of the World”  held at Chiostro di Santa Croce in Florence.

-The techniques used are Photoshop and InDesign.
+Created with Adobe Illustrator and InDesign.